Mentorship and Support

 At the time of writing, it is hoped that the larger program events will be held in-person.
-Decisions will be made in 2022 depending on the safety of in-person gatherings and travel at that time.
+Decisions will be made depending on the safety of in-person gatherings and travel at that time.

 During the Fellowship, Fellows will be responsible for preparing oral presentations of their research projects as follows:

 - Two informal presentations (ten minutes maximum) for their peers about their progress, to be delivered in the remote cohort meetings.

 - One formal presentation (twenty minutes maximum) of their research as part of a national symposium that ACI will organize in conjunction with the Fellowship cohort.
 This symposium will be a critical opportunity for Fellows to share their work with a wider audience across the country and position their research to make a transformative impact.
 Mentors will also be invited to participate in this event.